petergridge/irrigation_component_V3/README.md

 ### To create a working sample
 * Copy the irrigationprogram folder to the ‘config/custom components/’ directory
 * Copy the 'irrigation.yaml' file to the packages directory or into configuration.yaml.
 Sample configuration
-* Copy the 'dummy_switches.yaml' file to the packages directory of into configuration yaml.
-This will provide dummy implementation of switches to represent solenoids.
 * Restart Home Assistant
-* In Lovelace create a 'manual' card and copy the contents of the 'lovelace.yaml' file
+* For each of the 'card.yaml' files found in the lovelace directory, add a manual card and copy the yaml into card

 ### Important
 * Make sure that all of the objects you reference i.e. input_boolean, switch etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.